Kiln-AI/demos/end_to_end_project_demo/README.md

 Some insights from the experimentation:

 - My one-shot prompt did better than the many-shot prompt from the WTFFmpeg project for most models, but their prompt was optimal for the Phi-3 5.6B
-- GPT-4o (full, mini and nano) really dominated from the start.
-I would have expected more from Claude 3.5 Sonnet, but GPT-4o models just seem better at this task.
+- GPT-4.1 (full, mini and nano) really dominated from the start.
+I would have expected more from Sonnet 4, but GPT-4.1 models just seem better at this task.

 Details:
  - [Video walkthrough of finding the best prompt + model: 6m20s]()